 1. Ignite their imagination

-If you’re teaching a preschooler about the Bible, you can probably count on them missing a few details.
+If you’re teaching a preschooler this summer about the Bible, you can probably count on them missing a few details.
 Don’t fight it . . . just roll with it.

 They want to put a monkey in the nativity scene?
 Let them put a monkey in the nativity scene.
 They want to believe that Noah’s ark was shaped like their dad’s pontoon boat?
 Sure thing.
 Spend the short time you have with them talking about the wonder of Jesus being born, rather than correcting the details of the story.